About Virginia's legal protections for student contact information

 - Written consent: If a student has not provided consent through MyVCU portal or your intended contact information disclosure is outside of the scope of the MyVCU portal consent (e.g., to be posted on a syllabus that will be made available on the Internet, posted on a collaborative website, etc.), you must obtain affirmative written consent for the disclosure.

 1] Code of Virginia section 23.1-405(C), took effect July 1, 2018, and was amended July 1, 2019, to permit disclosure for university purposes to students enrolled in courses.(e.g. to be posted on a syllabus that will be made available on the Internet, posted on a collaborative website, etc.), you must obtain affirmative written consent for the disclosure.
-Suggested text for the request for consent is included in the first entry under “General” in the FAQ.
+Suggested text for the request for consent is included in the first entry under “General” in the FAQ at the bottom of this page.

 Virginia law protects the contact information of students in all academic program levels: undergraduate, master’s, doctoral, first professional and certificate.